The McCormick martingale optimal transport: Problem formulation

 For the sake of simplicity, we assume zero interest rates and no dividends in \eqref{eq:mart}, while our empirical results utilize forward prices to incorporate these factors.
-We represent $\cM(\bar{\mu}, \bar{\nu}) \subset \Pi(\bar{\mu}, \bar{\nu})$ as the set that encompasses all martingale measures that satisfy marginal constraints.
-According to \cite{strassen1965existence}, a martingale measure between $\mu_t$ exists if and only if these $\mu_t$ possess identical finite first moments and increase in convex order in $t$, that is, for all convex functions $f$ and $1 \leq t \leq N-1$,
+Denote $\cM(\bar{\mu}, \bar{\nu}) \subset \Pi(\bar{\mu}, \bar{\nu})$ as the set of all martingale measures satisfying marginal constraints.
+Suppose $\{\mu_t\}^N_{t=1}$ possess identical finite first moments and increase in convex order in $t$, that is, for all convex functions $f$ and $1 \leq t \leq N-1$,